Evaluating Legal Reasoning Traces with Legal Issue Tree Rubrics: Miscellaneous (author checklists)

 \section{Miscellaneous (author checklists)}

 \paragraph{Copyright and personal information} Korean court judgments are not bound by any copyrights under law (Copyright Act, Article 7).
 However, most court judgments are not freely distributed but sold by the Court to cover administrative fees.
-LBOX has generously agreed to the use and redistribution of the preprocessed court judgments for this study.
 All judgments used in LEGIT are completely anonymized either by the court or by LBOX.
 All models and software used in this paper permit academic use.

 \paragraph{Randomness} To minimize the randomness, the temperature of the generator and evaluator LLMs was set to 0 in all evaluation experiments.
 All training experiments (fine-tuning mContriever and RL with rubrics) have been performed once due to high experiment cost and limited compute.